gwenbiophys/NaiveDynamics.jl/docs/src/devdiary.md

 ### I want this as a feature drop

 An animated traversal for a given point, with appearing and disappearing rectangular prisms as we descend.
 That would be so cool!!!
 I have absolutely no idea how to do it haha!
 But if I get the code working and somehow import a SYCL/LevelZero/CM ET CETERA implementation that can pull data from there into Julia, then we will have a truly interesting reuse situation.
 Plus, I believe it would be truly important for uhm, verifying the success of my bounding volumes routine.

+## PLG BVH Optimization
+Collecting here are efforts towards perf optimization of our implemented algorithm.
+When we move to GPU, things will get far more complicated as we manage memory access patterns.
+But in CPU Julia land, there are still many optimization directions to look towards

+### towards a Julian implementation
+- are there Unwise Allocations around function calls?
+- is GC being ran during function execution and reexecution?
+- are wwe spending a lot of time on type inference due to unclear data types within function // renaming of variables?
+- can we do better by having an implicit pairlist, where if a pair of points pass proximity_test, then their related forces and computations run immediately? i think this makes the most sense in a limited thread scenario but will likely only extend the issue of random memory access from key accesses and position accesses all the way to force accesses. by that measure
+- would it be better for traversal to only identify pairlists, and have a calculate_distance function run separately?

+### towards the best CPU multi-threaded method